CDrummond/music-similarity/README.md

 `lib/musly.py` (which is used as a python interface to the Musly library) is taken, and modified, from Roland0's [Musly Integration for LMS](https://www.nexus0.net/pub/sw/lmsmusly)

-The Essentia binary is taken from Roland0's [LMS Essentia Integration](https://www.nexus0.net/pub/sw/lmsessentia/)
+The Linux Essentia binary mentioned above is from Roland0's [LMS Essentia Integration](https://www.nexus0.net/pub/sw/lmsessentia/)

 The macOS build of the Musly library has been built by AF-1 and a copy taken from their [github repo.](https://github.com/AF-1/sobras/tree/main/lms-music-similarity_on_macos)